List of Star Wars creatures: Vornskr

+Vulptex

-VulptexVulptices are fox-like animals, native to the mineral planet Crait.
+Vulptices are fox-like animals, native to the mineral planet Crait.
 They live in caves under Crait's salt crust in groups called skulks.
 They are best known for their coats made of white crystalline bristles.

 W

+Wamba

-WambaWambas are hooved creatures that live on Cholganna.
+Wambas are hooved creatures that live on Cholganna.

+Wookiee

+Wookiees are bear-like creatures from the planet Kashyyyk.
+The most well known Wookiee in Star Wars is Chewbacca, first appering in Star Wars: A New Hope.
+In Star Wars: Revenge of the Sith an army of Wookiees fight against the Clone Troopers.

+Wampa

-WampaWampas are a horned, clawed, white-furred, carnivorous species of snow monsters native to the frozen world of Hoth.
+Wampas are a horned, clawed, white-furred, carnivorous species of snow monsters native to the frozen world of Hoth.
 They are a semi-sentient race of predators standing over 2 m (6.6 ft) in height, subsisting in the cold climate by hunting tauntauns—their primary prey.
 Wampas are usually solitary creatures, but are known to occasionally hunt in packs.
 Their white fur allows wampas to blend-in with Hoth's blinding blizzards, enabling them to catch their prey completely unaware.
 Once they have made their kill, wampas drag the carcasses back to their icy lair, where they suspend them from the ceiling until ready to eat them.
 Due to the extreme temperatures of Hoth and the cold-blooded nature of the wampa, the creatures are difficult to track on radar.
 A similar species is believed to inhabit the planet Gall, in the Outer Rim.

 The wampa made its first appearance in The Empire Strikes Back (1980), as a predator that attacks Luke and eats his tauntaun.
 Several other wampa sequences were planned for The Empire Strikes Back, but were ultimately cut.
 The wampa also made an appearance in the Family Guy special "Something, Something, Something, Dark Side" (2009), being depicted as Cookie Monster from Sesame Street.